phusion/passenger_apt_automation/README.md

 # Phusion Passenger APT repository automation tools

 This repository contains tools for automatically creating a multi-distribution APT repository for Phusion Passenger.
 The goal is to automatically build Debian packages for multiple distributions, immediately after a source release.
-These tools are meant to be run on Ubuntu 12.04.
+These tools are meant to be run on Ubuntu 12.04 or Ubuntu 14.04, 64-bit.

-## Setting up a development environment
+These tools use pbuilder-dist to generate packages for multiple distributions and multiple architectures.
+Pbuilder-dist is a tool which sets up chroot environments for multiple distributions.

+## Overview of tools

+This repository provides three major categories of tools:

+ * **Setup tools** prepare and set up the system.

+    * `setup-system`: Installs dependencies, users, configuration files, etc. It runs `setup-pbuilder-dist` when it is run for the first time.
+    * `setup-builder-dist`: Creates or updates the pbuilder-dist environments.

+ * **Release tools** create packages.

+    * `create-dependency-packages`: Creates packages for gems that Phusion Passenger depends on.
+    * `create_nginx_package`: Creates Nginx packages that contain the Phusion Passenger module.
+    * `new_release`: Creates Phusion Passenger packages.

+ * **Internal tools** are not meant to be used directly by the user, but are used internally.
+They can be found in the `internal` directory.

+ * **Developer tools** are only meant to be used by people who develop passenger_apt_automation.
+They can be found in the `devtools` directory.

+## Getting started

+### Development environment

 A Vagrantfile is provided so that you can develop this project in a VM.
 To get started, run:

     host$ vagrant up

-Then SSH into the VM and run:
+Then SSH into the VM and run these:

     vm$ cd /vagrant
     vm$ sudo ./setup-system -g
+    vm$ sudo sudo -u psg_apt_automation -H ./create-dependency-packages -a

-Every time you pulled from git, you should re-run `./setup-system` to update the VM with the latest development settings.
+Every time you pulled from git, you should re-run `sudo ./setup-system -g` to update the VM with the latest development settings.

-## Setting up in production
+### Production environment

 Login as any user that can run sudo, clone this repository as `psg_apt_automation` and run the setup script: